SciML/NonlinearSolve.jl/docs/src/tutorials/nonlinear.md

 solver = solve(probN, NewtonRaphson(), reltol = 1e-9)
 ```

-where `u0` is the initial condition for the rootfind.
+where `u0` is the initial condition for the rootfinder.
 Native NonlinearSolve.jl
 solvers use the given type of `u0` to determine the type used within the solver
 and the return.
 Note that the parameters `p` can be any type, but most are an
 AbstractArray for automatic differentiation.